-The pressure regulator controls and maintains the correct pressure in the canner.
-It can be adjusted to maintain 5, 10, or 15 pounds of pressure.
-When it is rocking gently, the selected pressure has been reached.
+The pressure regulator controls and maintains the selected pressure in the canner.
+When it is rocking gently, the selected pressure has been obtained.
 Completely assembled, the regulator will maintain 15 pounds of pressure.
 When one ring is removed, it will maintain 10 pounds of pressure.
 When both rings are removed, it will maintain 5 pounds of pressure.
-To adjust it, remove one or both of the 5-pound weight rings from the regulator body.

 To remove the weight rings, hold the completely assembled regulator between the first two fingers of your hand; your thumb should be on top of the knob.
 Press the knob down to force the weight rings over the lock ring on the regulator body.
-To replace the weight rings, place them over the knob and push them down over the lock ring at the top of the regulator body.
+To replace the weight rings, push them down over the lock ring at the top of the regulator body.